Essential guide to conveyancing fees

 Factors Affecting Conveyancing Fees

-The first is the property type.
+• Property type.
 Leasehold properties are generally more expensive because they require more legal work.

-The second is the location of the property.
+• Location of the property.
 The local search costs and taxes will vary from one location to another.
 View the local government websites to get more details about the rates you need to consider.

-The third is the complexity of the property transaction.
+• Complexity of the property transaction.
 The more complex it is, the more work is needed to complete the transfer of ownership.
 This would mean higher legal fees.

 In all these payments, it’s important to always factor in the VAT.
 This could add up so include it in your calculations.